ajeldorado/falco-matlab/README.md

 4) Now go ahead and try some of the other example scripts in _falco-matlab/main_, which start with "EXAMPLE_", again adjusting the path definitions for the FALCO and PROPER libraries.
 For this initial functionality test, in the main script you should set the number of wavelengths to 1 (`mp.Nsbp = 1;`) and turn off the parallel computing  flag (`mp.flagParfor = false;`) for it to run quickly.
 I recommend finding the script closest to your intended purpose and starting to make changes from a copy of that.

-5) (Optional--not used for regular functionality.)
-Download CVX from [cvxr.com](cvxr.com).
-Wherever you decide to unzip and place the PROPER library on your machine, add the path to the CVX directory to the MATLAB path (similar to how it was done for PROPER).
-Then, perform the CVX installation instructions listed on the CVX website.

 # Version History

-Upcoming: In Version 3.1, there will be the first "full models" that differ from the compact model and look like actual testbeds or instrument layouts.
-More coronagraph types will be added back in that were not fully converted in the Version 3.0 release.
+Upcoming: In Version 4.1, there will be the first "full models" that differ from the compact model and look like actual testbeds or instrument layouts.

 February 28, 2018: Version 3.0 released.
 Version 3 should be the first stable version of FALCO and be supported for some time.
 Version 3 was re-designed to be expandable for many people's different needs and uses without them having to overwrite each other's features.
   - Wavefront estimation added (pairwise probing with batch process and Kalman filter).